The 12 Dos and Don'ts of Wedding Toasts!

 Just don’t.
 It is never a good idea.

-Share stories/make comments that make them feel embarrassed
+Share stories/make comments that leave them feeling embarrassed

 This is their wedding, NOT the right time to make the couple feel embarrassed!
 You should especially avoid jokes related to the wedding night or honeymoon, keep in mind grandma is there.